Wicked (Awesome) Stepmom!

 I can say with certainty that I’ve been a wicked awesome stepmom to these kids – most days anyway!
 But I can also say, I’ve had a really hard time building a relationship with their mom.
 Meeting each other in the beginning was so awkward…for both of us I’m sure.
 We share kids now and at some point both loved and married the same man.
 I suppose it can either give you a common ground to stand on, or it can become a breeding ground for insecurity, jealousy, and negativity.
 In this case, I’m sad to say it created the latter in me.

 When I picked up the kids from school yesterday, my stepson handed me his backpack and his Mother’s Day gifts for his mom as he ran to the car.
 I looked down at his carefully drawn hearts and inscription “Mommy+Me=Love” and it softened my heart.
 For years, there’s been so much tension between his mom and me.
 Like it’s somehow become some sort of competition between us…either her or me.
 But why haven’t I considered our mutual love for these kids to be common ground?
 Then the answer hit me as I looked back down at that card.
 She has what I long for most which caused jealousy to build up in my heart.
 Beautiful children with the man I love.
 Handwritten Mother’s Day cards.
-A love for her kids and from her kids that knows no limits.

 All the bad blood and toxic feelings flooded out of my pores.
 When I saw her later at a baseball game, I prayed that God would soften my heart and give me a way to repair all the damage and hurt between us.
 And without me even realizing what I was saying, I asked if she wanted to join us for dinner after the game.